BioPhoton/ngRe/README.md

 **Needs:**

-We would need a decorator **automates the boilerplate** of the Subject creation and connect it with the property.
+We would need a decorator **automates the boilerplate** of the `Subject` creation and connect it with the property.
-Here a configuration method for the type of `Subject` similar to the one from [multicast](https://github.com/ReactiveX/rxjs/blob/a9fa9d421d69e6e07aec0fa835b273283f8a034c/src/internal/operators/multicast.ts#L34) would be nice.
+As `subscriptions` can occour earlier than the `Host` could send a value we speak about "early supscribers".
+This problem can be solved as the subject is created in with instance construction.

+> **Boilerplate Automation**
+> For every binding following steps could be automated:
+> - setting up a `Subject`
+> - hooking into the `setter` of the input binding and `.next()` the incoming value

+> **Early Supscribers**
+> Make sure the created `Subject` it present early enough in time

 ---